Cownnect/Framework/Plugins/Pagination/readme.md

 Pagination Plugin
 =============
-This library is a simple pagination plugin for your website
+This library is a simple pagination plugin for your website using Bootstrap CSS

 Version 1
 -------